olivierfriard/boris_docs/index.rst

 You can choose to include or not the behavior modifiers in the Time budget analysis and to exclude behaviors without coded events.

+The Time budget analysis can be restricted to a part of the observation:

+* Full observation(s): the analysis will be made on the full observation length.
-The Time budget analysis can be restricted to a portion of the observation.
-Use the **Start time** and **End time** boxes to select strting time and ending time.
+* Limit to time interval: use the **Start time** and **End time** boxes to select starting time and ending time.
+* Limit to observed events: the analysis will be made from the first observed event to the last observed event.

 .. image:: time_budget.png